Our Counselors

 - Master’s Degree in Social Welfare - University of WI-Milwaukee - 1998

-Maureen Neuville - LPC
+Maureen Neuville - MS, LPC

-Karla Fennie MS, LMFT
+Karla Fennie - MS, LMFT

 Pronouns: she/her/hers